jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-17-tetrisinator.md

 }
 ```

-We always have the same 5 blocks, so `nth` will use {{<wikipedia "modular arithmetic">}} to figure out which block we need.
+We always have the same 5 blocks, so `nth` will use [[wiki:modular arithmetic]]() to figure out which block we need.
 One gotcha is that we need the same anchor point on each block so that we can correctly spawn them on the map.
 In this case, that is the bottom left.

 After that, the map: